hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 }
 ```

-To upload the schemas to the broker, run the following command:
+To upload the schemas to the broker, run the following commands:

 ```bash
 mqtt hivemq schema create --id schema-from-sensor --type json --file schema-from-sensor.json